diskoverdata/diskover-community/README.md

 Create index with just level 1 directories and files, then run background crawls in parallel for each directory in rootdir and merge the data into same index.
 After all crawls are finished, calculate rootdir doc's size/items counts.
 This could be used if you want to get a very high queue fill rate on a very large directory tree and a regular diskover crawl is not filling the queue fast enough and bots are starved for jobs:

+See [parallel crawl script](https://github.com/shirosaidev/diskover/blob/master/scripts/parallel_crawl.sh) for an example of scripting this.

 ```sh
 $ python diskover.py -i diskover-indexname -a -d /rootpath/to/crawl --maxdepth 1
 $ python diskover.py -i diskover-indexname -a -d /rootpath/to/crawl/dir1 --reindexrecurs -q &